-We would like to say a massive congratulations to the boarding kennels that we are using and that are helping us with our rescue dogs for being awarded by Pembrokeshire council as the BEST kennels in 2013 after the councils official inspections.
-CLWB KENNELS at Cym Cych (tel:01239 698650) are superb kennels that we highly recommend as boarding kennels, the owners care about the animals, who are well treated and very clean, they are fed high quality food.
+We would like to say a massive congratulations to the boarding kennels that we are using and that are helping us with our rescue dogs for being awarded by Pembrokeshire County Council as the BEST kennels in Pembrokeshire after the councils official spot inspections.
+CLWB KENNELS at Cym Cych (tel:01239 698650).
+They are superb kennels that we highly recommend as boarding kennels, the owners care about the animals, who are well treated and very clean, they are fed high quality food.
 The dogs have alot of exercise and socialising.
-In the summer suitable dogs even) go paddling in the stream that runs along the bottom of the fields.
+In the summer suitable dogs even go paddling in the stream that runs along the bottom of the fields.
 WELL DESERVED!!!!

 IF YOU HAVE ANY TIME TO SPARE, EVEN AN HOUR A WEEK, WE WOULD WELCOME VOLUNTEERS.
 EVERYONE WHO WORKS WITH THIS CHARITY IS AN UNPAID VOLUNTEER.
 THE ONLY CRITERIA IS A GOOD SENSE OF HUMOUR, HONESTY, PATIENCE AND LOYALTY.